The Jeep Gladiator is the only mid-size pickup truck on the market today that is also a convertible. Just like the

 from your garage, then building a door hanger is a great way to store them when they are not in use.
 Additionally, a

 bike lock can be very useful if you plan on removing your Gladiator’s doors on the road.

 Once the factory doors have been removed, a nice set of tube or safari doors would really up your Gladiator's convertible game.

-Here’s how you remove the Jeep Gladiator’s roof.
-It’s also quite simple like removing the doors, but there is a bit
+Removing the Jeep Gladiator's roof is also simple, like removing the doors, but there is

 more physical effort required.
 Besides the door and hardtop removal kit, you will definitely need some assistance to

 remove your Gladiator’s roof.